atulny/aitul-chatbot/README.md

 ## web interface

 The implementation is optimized for a single document.

-Built using Streamlit,you can start thr server bt running:
+Built using Streamlit,you can start the server by running:
  `streamlit web\main2.py`  from the root folder.

 You may need to run `pip install faiss-cpu or faiss-gpu` depending on your machine.